geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Which, while he spoke, sustain'd the anxious maid;
 Senseless she fell, but Chrysos rais'd the dame,
 And, at his bidding, Amiantha came,
-Long o'er the nymph employ 'd her care in vain,
+Long o'er the nymph employ’d her care in vain,
 Before she woke to life and woe again.

 Meanwhile, Albruno mark'd the feeling strong